 The game's story mode covers the second and third seasons of the anime, starting with Midoriya's training under Gran Torino.
 A bonus What If? scenario can be unlocked, showing the story from the villains' perspective.

 There was also a sequel titled My Hero One's Justice 2 released in 2020.
 This instalment brings back all of the playable characters from the first game, including those who were DLC, in addition to introducing several new fighters.
-The game covers the events between Class 1-A moving to Heights Alliance to the end of the Overhaul arc.
+The game covers the events of the Hero License Exam Arc to the end of the Internship Arc.

 Spoilers unmarked for Seasons 2 and 3